Absolute Radio Classic Rock: DAB expansion

 On 20 December 2010 Absolute Classic Rock launched on DAB to a potential new 3 million new listeners in Ayr, Bath, Cardiff, Coventry and Exeter.

 In 2011 it was confirmed by Ofcom that to accommodate the launch of new sister station Absolute Radio 60s, the reduction of the broadcast bitrate of Absolute Classic Rock would be permitted on the various multiplexes on which it broadcasts.

+On 16 October 2023, Absolute Radio Classic Rock began broadcasting nationally on DAB+, broadcasting in stereo.

 West Midlands changes

 On 7 January 2019, Bauer closed Free Radio 80s and replaced it with Greatest Hits Radio West Midlands.
 It launched the station on its 105.2 FM frequency which covers Birmingham and the Black Country and Bauer chose to allocate its AM frequencies which cover that area to Absolute Classic Rock.
 This was the first time that the station had been available on analogue radio.
-Transmissions on 990 and 1017 kHz ceased on 30 April 2020, with service remaining on 1152 kHz until 30 June 2020, when that was also ceased.
+Transmissions on 990 and 1017 kHz ceased on 30 April 2020, with the service remaining on 1152 kHz until 30 June 2020, when that also ceased.

 Notable former presenters

-Former presenters include Richard Skinner, Tommy Vance, Alan Freeman, and Alice Cooper.
+Former presenters include Richard Skinner, Tommy Vance and Alice Cooper.